Kansas Jayhawks football

 The Kansas Jayhawks football program is the intercollegiate football program of the University of Kansas.
 The program is classified in the National Collegiate Athletic Association (NCAA) Division I Bowl Subdivision (FBS), and the team competes in the Big 12 Conference.
 The Jayhawks are led by head coach Lance Leipold.

-The program's first season was 1890, making it one of the oldest college football programs, and the oldest team in the state of Kansas.
+The program's first season was 1890, making it one of the oldest college football programs.
 The team's home field is David Booth Kansas Memorial Stadium, which opened in 1921 and is one of the oldest college football stadiums in the nation.
 Until 2014, Memorial Stadium was one of the few football stadiums in Division I that had a track encircling the field.
-The track was removed in 2014, as the University's newly built Rock Chalk Park sports complex opened for use by the school's outdoor track and field team.
+The track was removed in 2014, as the university's newly built Rock Chalk Park sports complex opened for use by the school's outdoor track and field team.
 In 2019, immediately adjacent to the west of the stadium, the University of Kansas Football Indoor Practice Facility was completed.
 The facility was built using only private donations from University of Kansas alumni, most notably David Booth.

-KU's all-time record was 589–658–58 as of the conclusion of the 2020 season.
+KU's all-time record is 610–686–58 as of the conclusion of the 2024 season.
 The program saw a re-emergence under head coach Mark Mangino who won 50 games in eight seasons.
 From the departure of Mangino to 2021, the Jayhawks struggled to meet the same success as under Mangino.
 The program's overall record in that time frame was 22–111 (.165 win percentage).
-They also never won more than 3 games and never more than a single conference win during that time frame.
+They also never won more than three games and never more than a single conference win during that time frame.
 They also had two winless seasons and five losing streaks of 10 or more games.
 The Jayhawks also lost 46 straight road games from the final year under Mangino to 2018 and 56 straight road conference games which spanned from 2009 to 2021.
-The Jayhawks had an active streak of 44 consecutive losses to teams ranked in the AP poll that has stood since a loss to 24th ranked Oklahoma in 2009.
-This lasted until the 2022 Season when they beat 18th Oklahoma State 37–16.
-Kansas became bowl eligible for the first time since the 2008 season.
+The Jayhawks had a streak of 44 consecutive losses to teams ranked in the AP poll that stood from a loss to 24th ranked Oklahoma in 2009 until the 2022 Season when they beat 18th Oklahoma State 37–16.
+Kansas has made two bowl games in four years with Lance Leipold in charge of the Jayhawks.